PacktPublishing/Mastering-Linux-Administration/14/EKS.md

 # Working with EKS

+This document captures the commands used in the _Working with EKS_ section of chapter 14.

 >**Important Note**
 >
 > Before deploying a Kubernetes cluster with EKS, we need to assign the Amazon EKS Cluster IAM role to our AWS account.
 Please follow the related instructions at: https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html#create-service-role.